Holes – Louis Sachar

 Lesson learned

-Even though this book is a fictional story, aiming to entertain readers, we can get a lot of meaningful lessons from this book.
+Even though this book is not real and aims to entertain readers, we can still learn many meaningful lessons from it.

 Personal thoughts